'Bengal CID plotting to frame me in Manish Shukla murder case': BJP MP Arjun Singh | Law-Order

 'Bengal CID plotting to frame me in Manish Shukla murder case': BJP MP Arjun Singh

-BJP's Barrackpore MP Arjun Singh on Saturday alleged that the West Bengal Crime Investigation Department (CID) is "plotting" to frame him in the Manish Shukla murder case.
-BJP councillor Manish Shukla, who was a close aide of Singh, was gunned down in Titagarh on October 4.
+BJP's Barrackpore MP Arjun Singh on Saturday alleged that the West Bengal Criminal Investigation Department (CID) is "plotting" to frame him in the Manish Shukla murder case.
+BJP councillor Manish Shukla, who was a close aide of Singh, was shot dead in Titagarh on October 4.

 "I got hold of a chat of senior CID officers where they were discussing whether Arjun Singh has been framed.
 Going by this conversation, I am sure they (CID officers) are conspiring to frame me in the case," Singh said.